NRCan/CanFlood/docs/source/05_toolsets.rst

 5.2.3.
 Risk (L2)
 ================

-CanFlood’s ‘Risk (L2)’ tool is designed to perform a ‘classic’ object-based deterministic flood risk assessment using impact estimates and probabilities to calculate an annualized risk metric.
+CanFlood’s ‘Risk (L2)’ tool is designed to perform a ‘classic’ object-based deterministic flood risk assessment using impact estimates and probabilities to calculate an annualized risk metric as part of an :ref:`L2 assessment <Section3.2>` .
+In summary, this tool uses the impacts per hazard-event from the  :ref:`Impacts (L2) <Section5.2.2>` tool to compute a single risk metric through integration.

 Beyond this classical risk model, ‘Risk (L2)’ also facilitates risk estimates that incorporate conditional hazard events, like levee failure during a 100-yr flood.
 This can be conceptualized with Sayers (2012)’s ‘source-pathway-receptor’ framework as shown in Figure5-3_, where:

   • *Source*: WSL prediction (in raster format) for levels behind the defense (e.g. levee) of an event with a quantified likelihood.
   • *Pathway*: The infrastructure element separating receptors (i.e. assets) from the raw WSL prediction.
 Typically, this is a levee, but could be any element where ‘failure’ likelihood and WSL can be quantified (e.g. stormwater outfall gates, stormwater pumps).